Many reported 7.3 MPG and HP numbers have dipped into the black arts of tuners and tall tales on forum sites.

 Some of you may be too young to remember this, but back in the day—1970-80s ish—pickup manufacturers dealt with the gas crisis and MPG issue by shipping their trucks with these tiny little diminutive tires.
 I'm not talking the ones they ship stock today that just make your truck look meh—bland.
 I'm talking about big-truck-on-rollerskates tiny.

 And guess what?
 They got better MPG out of their Ford F250s.
-They weren't pretty, but they got the job done.
+They weren't pretty, but they got the job done. (which at the time happened to be satisfying EPA regulations)

 So the next time you have that impulse to beef up your tire size, not to mention lift your 7.3 diesel suspension up into the bleachers...
 Going from 33s to 35s or 37s can rob you of 1-3 MPG.